brandur/org/views/articles/request-ids.md

 api.post("/oauth/tokens", expects: 201)
 ```

 The callee in turn accepts a request ID, and if it looks like a valid identifier, tags all its requests with the given request ID _as well as_ one that it generates itself.
-This way we can make sure that a request across many apps can be tracked as a group, but each app always has a way of tracking every one of its requests invidually too.
+This way we can make sure that a request across many apps can be tracked as a group, but each app always has a way of tracking every one of its requests invidually.

 ``` ruby
 def call(env)